 Preach my Gospel: A Guide to Sharing the Gospel of Jesus Christ, which your missionary will use throughout their mission

-Adjusting to Missionary Life, which is a great resource to help your missionary prepare for the stresses and demands of diligent missionary service
+Missionary Preparation: Adjusting to Missionary Life, which is a great resource to help your missionary prepare for the stresses and demands of diligent missionary service (the longer booklet Adjusting to Missionary Life is also helpful)

 Safeguards for Using Technology, which provides helpful guidance in staying safe in a digital world